Robust Large Margin Deep Neural Networks: Discussion

 \subsection{Beyond Feed Forward DNN}

 There are various DNN architectures such as Residual Networks (ResNets) \cite{He2015,He2016}, Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks \cite{Hochreiter1997}, and Auto-encoders \cite{Bengio2009} that are used frequently in practice.
 It turns out that our analysis -- which is based on the network's JM -- can also be easily extended to such DNN architectures.
-In fact, the proposed framework encompasses all DNN architectures for which the JM can be computed.\footnote{In general this holds for any network that is trained via the gradient descent.} Below we compute the JM of a ResNet.
+In fact, the proposed framework encompasses all DNN architectures for which the JM can be computed.
+Below we compute the JM of a ResNet.

 The ResNets introduce shortcut connection between layers.
 In particular, let $\phi(\cdot, \theta_l)$ denote a concatenation of several non-linear layers (see \eqref{eq:DNNlayer}).
 The $l$-th block of a Residual Network is then given as